jgblanc/jgblanc.github.io/index.md

 ---
 layout: page
-title: About me
+title: Jennifer Blanc
-subtitle: Why you'd want to go on a date with me
+subtitle: Human Genetics | Data Science | Education
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+I am a PhD Candidate in Human Genetics at the The University of Chicago.

 - I rock a great mustache
 - I'm extremely loyal to my family